 Thailand and Vietnam might come first to mind when you think about the best travel destinations in Asia, but the region has much more to offer than beaches and popular resorts.
-Not than anything is wrong with relaxing on the beach!
-But if you are looking for adventure travel and thrilling off-the-beaten-path experiences, we share with you what we think are the most unique travel destinations in Asia for 2020.
+Not that anything is wrong with relaxing on the beach!
+But if you are looking for adventure travel and thrilling off-the-beaten-path experiences, we share with you what we think are the most unique travel destinations in Asia.
 Of course, each country has something unique to offer, even the most popular ones.
 This selection is based on our 3-year long trip through Asia, where we traveled from Mongolia to Turkmenistan, from Papua-New-Guinea to Pakistan, China to Sri Lanka.

 Feel free to share with us if you think we miss any other unique places to visit in Asia that you think we should add.